12 min read

 You ever wish you could go back in time and just…smack the stupid right out of yourself?
 I know I do.

-But I stayed because my hope was constantly used against me, but I was still too deep in denial to accept it.
+But I stayed because my hope was constantly being used against me, but I was still too deep in denial to accept it.

-He’d already called me several times that morning, constantly checking to make sure I wasn’t out doing anything he wouldn't approve of.
-God forbid I have a moment to myself or speak to someone who wasn’t him.
+My husband had already called me several times that morning, constantly checking to make sure I wasn’t out doing anything he wouldn't approve of.

-The irony of it all was that I was swamped with responsibilities he refused to share.
+The irony of it all was that I was swamped with thankless responsibilities he refused to share.
 There wasn’t time for me to breathe, let alone do something sleazy (which I would never do anyway).

 This is it.